json-schema-org/tour/README.md

 ```

+> ### ⚠️ When you add new files to the `/content` directory, you'll need to restart the development server to see the changes.

 The instructions.mdx file holds the content the users sees, and the code.ts file holds template code and the logic to validate user provided schemas